Pick a Name

 Do note that California LLCs are subject to an $800 franchise tax per year.
 This payment should be made within 90 days of your formation and yearly from there on out.

 We have more information in our business legal help section, as well as in our specific LLC help section.
-Feel free to visit our LLC Learning Center for more information, or to get started on forming an LLC right now.
-You can start the process for free, anytime, and return to Rocket Lawyer whenever you need help.
+We've got you covered with Business Service specialists ready to help you form your LLC right now.
+You can start the process for free, any time, and return to Rocket Lawyer whenever you need help.